Key projects & teaching

 In addition to the projects listed below, Michael teaches a core module on the economics and political economy of energy and climate mitigation policy on the UCL Masters Course, Economics and Policy of Energy and Environment, based around the book Planetary Economics.
 The course attracts 80-90 students from around the world each year.

-The UCL Institute of Sustainable Resources also runs Masters Programmes in Sustainable Resources: Economics, Policy and Transitions, and this year (2023) launches a new Masters on Business and Sustainability
+The UCL Institute of Sustainable Resources also runs Masters Programmes in Sustainable Resources: Economics, Policy and Transitions and Business and Sustainability.

 The Intergovernmental Panel on Climate Change (IPCC)